ayeshazubair1/Excel_Project_Coffee_Sales_Analysis/README.md

 ---

 ### 2. Which products are the best-selling in terms of revenue? 📊
 The horizontal bar chart highlights the top 5 best-selling products.
-These products lead in sales, making significant contributions to the overall revenue
+These products lead in sales, making significant contributions to the overall revenue.

 ![Best_Selling_Products](Images/Best_Selling_Products.jpeg)